ABOUT PATRICE C. MOORE

 In 1999, Patti founded The Watershed Group, a unique consulting firm dedicated to supporting organizations and staff who provide end-of-life care.
 Since then, she has worked closely with more than 100 hospice organizations and other service organizations nationwide.

 I am a nurse.
 I still define myself as a nurse, even though I have not tended to a patient in that role for many years.
-I renew my license every two years (just in case this consulting gig doesn’t work out), and I still think like a nurse in terms of how I assess nearly all situations: What is the problem, what are the contributing factors, and what are the options for solutions?
-What action is the best for all concerned, and how can I protect the dignity of the patient (or in my case, my client), while respecting their choices and decisions, and hold in confidence all information entrusted to me?
+I renew my license every two years (just in case this consulting gig doesn’t work out), and I still think like a nurse in terms of how I assess nearly all situations: What is the problem, what are the contributing factors, what are the options for solutions, and if it is a physical wound, whether it could be tended to with the help of one of those first aid kits uk or requires additional assistance?
+What action is the best for all concerned, and how can I protect the dignity of the patient (or in my case, my client), while respecting their choices and decisions, and holding in confidence all information entrusted to me?

 There is the one week a year in May we set aside to acknowledge the women and men who accept the (updated) version of the Florence Nightingale Pledge, which says in part, “I…pledge to care for the sick with all my skill and the understanding I possess, without regard to race, creed, color, politics or social status, sparing no effort to preserve quality of life, alleviate suffering and to promote health as affirmed by the person”.